MaestroThe UI design product. | Form BuilderPlatform Developer | 19.11 This feature was updated in 19.11.

 Colors used in a form must meet accessibility requirements for contrast of foreground and background objects for partially sighted and color-blind users.

 You can check your form using a contrast tool such as TPGi's Color Contrast Analyser.

-Select Field > Properties > Accessibility > Placeholder Text to configure it.
+To clear the placeholder text, select Field > Properties > Accessibility > Placeholder Text.

 Placeholder text is the light grey text that is displayed in a field until data is entered at which point it is removed.

 Placeholder text is not accessibility compliant due to the lack of consistent support in assistive technologies.
 Some assistive technologies ignore placeholder text entirely.
 Some always notify the user of the placeholder text regardless of whether there is data in the field or not and makes no differentiation between the placeholder text versus the entered data.

 Only a small proportion of assistive technologies do the correct thing in only notifying the user of the placeholder text when it is visible on-screen.

 It can be tempting to hide the built-in field label and create a replacement with a separate text display component in order to achieve a layouts,such as a label, that is wider than its field.